Devotions, Family Devotionals

 Family Talk:

-• How can we help each other stay focused on God’s promises?
+• How can we encourage each other to keep going?

 Prayer: